todhm/ModelPredictiveControl/README.md

 ---
 ## Model Construction Steps.

+### Set appropriate N & dt value.
+* We should set time duration for the future state to be made from  model  (**T**) for model. **T** is the product of Timesteps **N** and **dt**.
+* If N is set too low car cannot follow trajectory because of it's low accuracy while too high N make latency of model prediction.
+* Too low dt make car were unable to follow trajectory well while too high dt large deviation of MPC trajectory due to it's latency.

 ### Set Cost for model.
 * Following value have been used to set cost that is used to adjust state varaible.
     * (1) Error from trajectory -> **cte** and **epsi**.